Point-DAE: Denoising Autoencoders for Self-supervised Point Cloud Learning: Experiments

-\textbf{3D Object Detection} We also validate Point-MA2E on the 3D objection detection task with the ScanNetv2 dataset \cite{dai2017scannet}, which includes $1,201$, $312$, and $100$ scenes for training, validation, and test, respectively.
-We closely follow \cite{liu2022masked} to conduct the pre-training and fine-tuning, as detailed in the \textbf{Supplementary Material}.
-As illustrated in Tab. \ref{Tab:detection}, our method significantly improves over the 3DETR baseline (+2.0AP$_{25}$ and +4.9AP$_{50}$) and outperforms its closest competitor, Point-MAE, validating the effectiveness of Point-MA2E on scene understanding.
+\textbf{3D Object Detection} We also validate Point-DAE on the 3D objection detection task with the ScanNetv2 dataset \cite{dai2017scannet}, which includes $1,201$, $312$, and $100$ scenes for training, validation, and test, respectively.
+We closely follow \cite{liu2022masked} to conduct experiments for 3D object detection.
+Specifically, we pre-train our model on the ScanNet dataset, which includes about 2.5 million RGBD scans.
+Only the geometry information is utilized, while the RGB knowledge is discarded.
+We adopt the `ScanNet-Medium' dataset, which is generated by sampling every $100$ frame from ScanNet and contains around $25$K samples.
+For each instance, we sample $20$K points and cluster them into $2,048$ groups, each containing $64$ points.
+We randomly mask $75\%$ of the groups as input to the Transformer encoder.
+The 3DETR model is adopted for the 3D objection detection task, where the encoder includes 3-layer self-attention blocks, and the decoder is composed of 8-layer cross-attention blocks.
+When fine-tuning, we strictly follow the 3DETR strategy, except that we initialize the encoder with the pre-trained weights.
+As illustrated in Tab. \ref{Tab:detection}, our method significantly improves over the 3DETR baseline (+2.0AP$_{25}$ and +4.9AP$_{50}$) and outperforms its closest competitor, Point-MAE, validating the effectiveness of Point-DAE on scene understanding.

+\textbf{Few-shot Classification.} Learning to perform new tasks with few training samples is vital for pre-training.
+To validate this ability, we conduct few-shot classification on datasets of ScanObjectNN and ModelNet40 under the $i$-way, $j$-shot setting, where $i$ is the number of randomly selected classes and $j$ is the number of training samples in each class.
+We set $i \in \{5,10\}$ and $j \in \{10, 20\}$ and conduct $10$ independent experiments in each setting for the performance report.
+As presented in Tab. \ref{Tab:few_shot_all}, our method consistently outperforms its competitors with different backbones, Our Point-DAE consistently outperforms its competitors, while the advantages on more challenging tasks (\eg, the ScanObjectNN dataset) are more significant.
+Especially, our Point-DAE considerably outperforms the CrossPoint by $13.5\%$ in the hardest $10$-way, $10$-shot setting with a DGCNN backbone on the ScanObjectNN dataset.